NewsLocal News

 Patrice Taylor

 The biggest obstacle in the next legislative session, according to the state lawmakers at Monday night's meeting, will be the budget.
-It could cause some issues in the priority of this project.
+It could cause some issues with the priority of this project.

-"I do think they need to come to grips and make some decisions on that," added Taylor.
+"I do think they need to come to grips and make some decisions on that," Taylor said.